Configure Browser Extension

 # Linux

 If you are in an enterprise environment with a lot of linux clients, you can preconfigure the extension with your server with the following instructions.
-Please take note taht the actual distribution depends highly on your infrastructure and as such is not covered by this documentation.
+Please take note that the actual distribution depends highly on your infrastructure and as such is not covered by this documentation.

 # Chrome